-- A scanty minimum viable product.
+- Scanty minimum viable product.
 Although the vendor provides all the services and products required out-of-the-box, this offering includes only bare-bone solutions.
-Moreover, its components are not sufficient even for companies that need only the minimum, let alone businesses that require a comprehensive platform.
+Moreover, its components are not sufficient even for companies that need only the minimum, let alone those businesses that require a comprehensive platform.

-- A bare-bone offering for the low end.
+- Bare-bone offering for the low end.
 Oracle is focused on the high end, while its offering around the low end is quite poor and limited.